apache/flink/docs/apis/streaming/connectors/kinesis.md

 #### Usage of Consumer

 The `FlinkKinesisConsumer` can be used to pull data from multiple Kinesis streams within the same AWS region in parallel.
-It participates with Flink's distributed snapshot checkpointing and provides exactly-once processing guarantees.
+It participates in Flink's distributed snapshot checkpointing and provides exactly-once processing guarantees.
 Note that the current version can not handle resharding of Kinesis streams.
 When Kinesis streams are resharded, the consumer will fail and the Flink streaming job must be resubmitted.